silentorb/marloth-story/books/fairytale/part4.md

 Something big was going down.
 He could feel it.
 He was about to set out to check on his scouts when one of them came rushing around the corner and nearly ran into him.
-Deadwick waited a moment for the zombie to catch his breath, remembered that he didn't have any breath, and said "Come on!
+Deadwick waited a moment for the zombie to catch his breath, remembered that the creature had no any breath, and said "Come on!
 Spit it out!
 What's happening?"

 "I just came from the west side of the Mediev Manor!" the zombie gasped.